 1851 Census records Elias Moses, aged 68, living at Walnut Tree House, Stockwell Road, Lambeth, London, together with his unmarried daughter Martha (aged 38) and his grand-daughter Kate Moses (aged 20, Isaac’s daughter, born 1831).
 There are 4 servants in the household (companion, cook, housemaid, and coachman).

-1851 Census records Lawrence Hyam, brother of Isaac’s late first wife Rachel, aged 44, an outfitter, living with his wife Catherine (née Levy) at 59 Euston Square, London.
-Children present at this census are Alice (aged 3), Louise (1 year) and Lewis (5 months); their eldest son Hyman (aged 12) is not present.
+1851 Census records Lawrence Hyam, brother of Isaac’s late first wife Rachel, aged 44, an outfitter, living with his second wife Catherine (née Levy) at 59 Euston Square, London.
+Children present at this census are Alice (aged 3), Louise Frances (1 year) and Lewis (5 months).
 They will have another 6 children: Stephen, Leopold, Jonas, Hannah, Nathaniel, and Sophie.
+Lawrence’s children from his first marriage, Emma and Hyman (aged 19 and 12), are not present.

 1851 Daughter Georgina Hester is born.
 See Marsdens in France.